Connect with us!

 Position the device correctly is crucial for optimal performance of your Receiver-in-Canal (RIC) BTE hearing aids.
 Placing the device in the correct position ensures that sound is captured effectively and delivered to your ear canal without any distortion.
 To achieve this, gently insert the earpiece into your ear canal until it fits snugly and comfortably.

-When adjusting the tone of your Receiver-in-Canal (RIC) BTE hearing aids, it is important to start off by using the default tone setting.
+the tone of your Receiver-in-Canal (RIC) BTE hearing aids, it is important to start off by using the default tone setting.
 This setting is typically designed to provide a balanced sound that works well for most individuals.
 By beginning with the default tone, you can establish a baseline from which to make any necessary adjustments.

 Once you have familiarised yourself with the default tone and how it sounds in different environments, you can experiment with making subtle changes to find the optimal setting for your hearing needs.
 It's a good idea to gradually adjust the tone and then spend some time in various listening situations to assess how the changes have affected your ability to hear sounds clearly and comfortably.
 By taking a systematic approach to adjusting the tone, you can fine-tune your RIC BTE hearing aids to enhance your overall listening experience.